dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 # Guide to migrate from v1 to v2

+This document is only about breaking changes between v1 and v2.
+For a full list of changes, see the [v2.0.0 release](./v2-changelog.md#v200).

 ## Overview

 The tailwind-merge v2 release focuses on making it easier to configure the library.